 According to the 2018 Cost of a Data Breach Study by the Ponemon Institute/IBM Security, the average cost of a data breach is now $3.86 million.
 The cost of mitigating data breaches has risen year-over-year by 6.4% with a per capita rise in breach costs of 4.8% per compromised record.
 Data breaches are also increasing in size.
 Compared to last year, the average size of a data breach has increased by 2.2%.

-The average cost per compromised record was $148 overall and $116 per record in retail industry data breaches.
+The average cost per compromised record was $148 overall, with a retail data breach cost per record of $116.
 In addition to that breach cost, breached companies in the retail sector see a 2.1% increase in customer churn rate, according to the Ponemon/IBM study.

 However, a study conducted by KPMG indicates the loss of customers can be far higher in retail.
 Its survey revealed 33% of customers would take a break from a retailer following a data breach that exposed their personal information and 19% of respondents would leave the retailer and never return.
 A HyTrust study suggests businesses may lose 51% of customers following a breach of sensitive data.